Ketan240800/pizza-sales-analysis-SQL/README.md

 - pizzas: Contains details about each pizza variant (pizza ID, pizza type ID, size, and price).
 - pizza_types: Contains details about the pizza categories and names (pizza type ID, name, category, and ingredients).

+## 🛠️ Tool Used

+-SQL (MySQL): Used for data extraction, transformation, and analysis.